 If you are interested in bringing our Jokers to facilitate a training at your organization, please fill out the workshop request form on our workshops page.

-Description: This training, for activists, artists, social service professionals, students and engaged citizens, journeys through the process of building and performing a Forum Theatre play from start to finish.
-This process includes playing games from the arsenal of Theatre of the Oppressed; telling and choosing stories of oppression; using Aesthetics of the Oppressed (clean trash sculpture, etc) to explore the story and the issues; and applying rehearsal games.
+The three day workshop journeys through the process of building and performing a Forum Theatre play from start to finish.
+This includes playing games from the arsenal of Theatre of the Oppressed; telling and choosing stories of oppression; using Aesthetics of the Oppressed (clean trash sculpture, etc) to explore the story and the issues; and applying rehearsal games.
 We will examine the theory and politics of the work while staying firmly rooted in practice.
 Participants have the opportunity to practice jokering a Forum play and teaching back the games to the group, and receive constructive feedback from the group.
 We will take time to address a variety of questions that arise when working with different communities.
 At the conclusion of the training, we'll share original Forum plays with friends and colleagues.
+Participants will receive a packet of notes from the training that includes games, exercises, and an outline for jokering a forum performance.

 Level 2 Joker Training